top of page

 The question of “when,” like most difficult decisions, does not come with a one-size-fits-all answer.
 Your company’s stage, funding, go-to-market strategy, and goals all come into play.
 That said, I think there are a few common triggers or at least indicators that the time may be right to hire your first product marketer.

-1. Your marketing team has developed a true competency in lead generation.
 Sure it would be great to have a complete team from day one, but even in heavily funded companies that almost never happens.
-Startups are reliant on revenue, and must become proficient in lead generation and acquisition marketing before turning their attention elsewhere.
+Startups are reliant on revenue, and must become proficient in lead generation and acquisition before turning their attention elsewhere.
 If your customer acquisition engine is already turning effectively and you begin to fold in solid product marketing, it typically amplifies what’s already working and further accelerates growth.

-4. If your company plays in a very competitive market, or in a market with particularly complex or technical products, it may make sense to hire product marketing help sooner than you would at other companies.
-Whether it’s the saturation of the market or the complexity of your product, if buyers can’t easily grasp what’s unique about your product and why it’s the best fit for their business, it’s going to be tough to acquire customers.
+If you play in a competitive market, or in a market with particularly complex or technical products, it may make sense to hire product marketing help sooner than you would at other companies.
+Whether it’s the saturation of the market or the complexity of your product, if buyers can’t easily grasp what’s unique about your product and why it’s the best fit for their business, it’s going to be tough to acquire new customers.

 Once you’ve decided that the time is right to invest in product marketing, the question quickly becomes “OK, so how do I do it?”
 The answer here is it’s all about focus.